AmiliaSalva/Security-Incident-Analysis-Using-SQL/README.md

 ## Scenario 4

-In this scenario, my team has tasked me with gathering information on employee machines in the Marketing department for security updates.
+In this scenario, I have been tasked me with gathering information on employee machines in the Marketing department for security updates.
 To accomplish this, I needed to query the employees table using SQL filters to identify all employees within the Marketing department, specifically those located in offices within the East building.

 I used the following query: